-The November 1989 elections were boycotted demonstrating that 98 percent of the registered voters refused to continue to be part of the Indian system.
+ing that 98 per cent of the registered voters refused to continue to be part of the Indian system.
 It was a national referendum, with a thumping negative vote.

 In January 1990, armed resistance began, and continues unabated.
 Men, women and children of Jammu and Kashmir have resolved not to tolerate Indian occupation and decide their future in accordance with the accepted principles of national resistance and liberation.